 There are cockroaches on the mattress.
 The mattress is on the floor.
 I’m spending the night here.
 It’s a cement floor in a windowless basement that smells like feet and wet towels.
 It’s not how I planned to end my day.
-This morning, I got on the train in Paris, heading south.
-This afternoon, I arrived at the station in Nice.
-I’m on my way to villa, where I’m invited to go waterskiing this weekend with—swear to god—King Juan Carlos of Spain.
+This morning, I got on a train in Paris.
+This afternoon, I arrived in Nice, and I’m on my way to villa, where I’m invited to go waterskiing this weekend with—I shit you not—King Juan Carlos of Spain.

 I’m traveling with three other guys—my friend Alex, and his two fraternity brothers.
-We’re all studying for a semester at Cambridge, we’re spending a week in France with our stupidhuge backpacks, and it turns out Alex’s family is doing very well: his dad is summering at what they call The House.
-It’s a 20,000 square foot estate in Monaco on a hillside overlooking the Mediterranean, with an Olympic pool and a butler and a chef and a nine car garage, and they share a boat dock with King Juan Carlos of Spain.
+We’re all students at Cambridge, we’re spending a week in France with our stupidhuge backpacks, and Alex’s family is doing very well: his father is summering at what they call The House.
+It’s a 20,000 square foot estate in Monaco on a hillside overlooking the Mediterranean, with a butler and a chef and an Olympic pool and a nine car garage, and they share a boat dock with King Juan Carlos of Spain.
 And His Majesty is taking the boat out this weekend, and we’re going.

-Alex calls his dad from a pay phone at the train station—I’m 22, there are no cell phones yet—and his father informs him the staff has only prepared for three guests, not four.
-So after an uncomfortable silence the three frat boys look at each other, then look at me and say, sorry bro, and they drive away with le chauffer.
+Alex calls his dad from a pay phone at the train station—I’m 21, there are no cell phones yet—and his father informs him the staff has only prepared for three guests, not four.
+So after an uncomfortable silence the three frat boys look at each other, then look at me and say, sorry bro, and they are driven away by le chauffer.

-This is astonishing good luck.
-I help him clean the bar then we ride the train 20 minutes and walk a mile or so through winding streets with trees on both sides until we come to a storybook French manor home surrounded by a stone wall, with a path leading to a side door that opens into a huge kitchen, bigger than my apartment in LA, pots and pans hanging above a giant butcher block table, the sink has a water pump, like nothing has changed in 200 years.
+This is some bonne chance.
+I help him close up the bar then we ride the train 20 minutes and walk a mile or so through winding streets with trees on both sides until we come to a storybook French manor home surrounded by a stone wall, with a path leading to a side door that opens into a huge kitchen, bigger than my apartment in LA, pots and pans hanging over a giant wooden table, the sink has a water pump, like nothing has changed in 200 years.
 Claude says, “You can wait in there”—it’s a sitting room with couple of couches—he says, “Here is some wine”—he hands me a glass—“I will come back and show you to your room.”—and he leaves.

 The home is exquisite—the kitchen, the artwork, the décor, all this Louis XVI stuff . . . this is what I want!
 I want to stay here, and hang out with Claude, and meet his friends, and work in the bar, and be like a local . . . this is so much better than trying to talk those girls at the hotel into a threeway.

 I’m looking around the sitting room.
-There’s a stunning antique writing desk and on the desk there’s a stack of polaroids with a rubber band around them.
-The photo on top is a little boy, like 10 years old, smiling, in a swimsuit by a waterfall—I think maybe it’s his kid—Claude’s super old, he’s like 40.
-I pick up the stack and the next photo is a different boy with his shirt off lying in the grass—oh, maybe he has two kids?
+There’s an antique writing desk and on the desk there’s a stack of polaroids with a rubber band.
+The photo on top is a little boy, like 10 years old, smiling, in a swimsuit by a waterfall—I think maybe it’s his kid—Claude’s super old, like 40.
+I pick up the stack and the next photo is a different boy with his shirt off lying in the grass—maybe he has two kids?
 The next photo is two boys hugging each other.
 The next photo is another boy who’s a little older blowing a kiss.
 I look around and I notice on the bookshelf there’s a crate full of polaroids, and on the coffee table and the windowsill there are more.
-I’m 22, and there’s no pornhub yet.
+I’m 21, but I look 16, and there’s no pornhub yet.
 This room has hundreds of polaroids of little boys.

 I don’t say au revoir.
-I set down the wine glass, grab my stupidhuge backpack, and book it—through the kitchen, out the side door.
+I set down the wine glass, grab the stupidhuge backpack, and book it—through the kitchen, out the side door.
 I get to the street . . .
-I’m pretty sure the train station was that way, so I start walking.
-It’s totally dark, and totally quiet.
-I hear a few crickets, and then I hear a door slam, and then I hear Claude yelling, “Come back!
+I’m pretty sure the train station was to the left, so I start walking.
+It’s very dark, and very quiet.
+I hear crickets, and then a door slam, and then I hear Claude yelling, “Come back!
 Come back now!”
-I walk faster.
+I pick up my pace.
 I hear a car start.
-I see headlights through the trees coming towards me, so I start to run.
-When the headlights get closer I duck off the road and hide in the woods.
+I see headlights through the trees coming towards me, so now I’m running.
+When the headlights get closer I jump off the road and hide in the woods.
 He drives past me and turns a corner.
-I think he’s headed for the train station, so I follow him.
+I think he’s headed for the train station, so now I’m following him.

-Eventually I find the center of town and there’s some shitty little pensione, and I’m sweating and out of breath and I ask the night manager, do you have a room?
+Eventually I find the center of town and there’s a shitty little pensione.
+I’m sweating and out of breath and I ask the night manager, do you have a room?
 He says, “No rooms,” and I’m like dude, por favor, anything.
-He says, “Fine, the housekeeper is not working today,” and charges me 50 francs for a mattress on the floor in the basement that’s crawling with cockroaches because, c’est la vie.
+He says, “Fine, the housekeeper is not working today,” and charges me 50 francs for a mattress on the floor in the basement that’s crawling with cockroaches and stinks like feet because, c’est la vie.